Wainuiomata High School

 The school is located in an ancient valley that has been naturally infilled with approximately 30 metres of very soft alluvial and organic soils.
 Existing structures had visible signs that are consistent with foundation settlement.
 Geotechnical optioneering included deep foundations and ground improvement and shallow ground improvement options.
 To manage the geotechnical challenges most of the new concrete floors adopted shallow ground improvement consisting of lightweight aerated concrete and geogrids to load compensate for the new building.
 Some buildings such as those with timber floors were considered more tolerable to estimated movement and for extensions to existing concrete floors similar performance to the existing foundation was desirable.
 In these cases driven timber friction piles were adopted.

-Photos: BCD Group & Stephenson & Turner
+Photos: BCD Group, Stephenson & Turner & Andy Spain.

 Disciplines involved: